Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 - Non-proof (bullion) coins must be undamaged and in brilliant uncirculated condition.
 These coins have never been circulated as currency and still have their original luster.

-You should consider rolling over an existing retirement account, such as an IRA or 401(k) to gold IRA rollover, if you meet these criteria:
+You should consider rolling over an existing retirement account, such as an IRA or 401(k), to a gold IRA rollover if you meet these criteria:

 - You want to hedge or limit your exposure to stock market risk.

 - You can meet your gold IRA company’s minimum transaction requirements.
-These vary by firm, but they can amount to tens of thousands of dollars.
+These vary by firm but can amount to tens of thousands of dollars.